felixguendling/cista/README.md

 Basically, the only thing the <code>cista::serialize()</code>
-call does, is to copy everything into one coherent target (e.g. file or memory buffer) byte-by-byte.
+call does, is to copy everything into one coherent target (e.g. file or memory buffer) byte-by-byte recursively.
 Additionally, each pointer gets converted to an offset at serialization and back to a real pointer at deserialization.
 Every data structure can be (de-)serialized using a custom